-Spear’s is delighted to announce the date and location of the 2020 Spear’s Wealth Insight Forum (#SWIF2020), which is due to take place on 23 June at The Waldorf Hotel in central London.
+Spear’s is delighted to announce the 2020 virtual edition of the Spear’s Wealth Insight Forum (#SWIF2020), which is due to take place in September.

-We are also pleased to unveil the first of our valued content and commercial partners for the day – whose number once again includes Henley & Partners, BVI Finance, Frank Hirth and Butterfield Mortgages.
+We are also pleased to unveil the first of our valued content and commercial partners for the day – whose number once again includes Henley & Partners, BVI Finance and Frank Hirth.

 As before the annual Spear’s ‘billion-pound meeting of minds’ will focus on the needs and interests of HNWs, with a line-up of speakers and panels touching on important aspects of the lives of the HNW Spear’s readership – from wealth management, to citizenship and residency, property, tax and trusts, luxury and more.